 Are you looking for a list of the best Paulo Coelho books to add to your reading list?
-In this post, we’ve collated 12 of his best books and summarized them.
+In this post, we’ve collated his best books and summarized them.

-Paulo Coelho is widely regarded as one of the best Brazilian writers.
+Paulo Coelho is widely regarded as one of the best Brazilian writers of all time.
 He was born in Rio de Janeiro in 1947, and his books have sold over 300 million copies worldwide.
 The Brazilian author has been an inspirational figure to aspiring writers in Brazil and all over the globe.

 - Paulo Coelho Books Ranked